-- Because the cause of coprophagy isn't known, there are no techniques or solutions that are consistently successful.
-The following techniques may, or may not be effective in resolving the problem. - Treat your cat's food with something that causes his stool to have an aversive taste.
+Because the cause of coprophagy isn't known, there are no techniques or solutions that are consistently successful.
+The following techniques may, or may not be effective in resolving the problem.

+- Treat your dog's food with something that causes his stool to have an aversive taste.
 A commercial product called "4-BID" is available through your veterinarian, or the same results may be achieved by using the food additive, "MSG."
 Based on owner's reports, both of these products appear to work in the some cases, but not always.
-Before using either of these products, please check with your veterinarian. - Treat your cat's stools directly with an aversive taste by sprinkling them with cayenne pepper or a commercial product, such as "Bitter Apple."
-For this method to be effective, every stool your cat has access to must be treated in order for him to learn that eating stools results in unpleasant consequences.
-Otherwise, he may discriminate by odor, smelling which stools have been treated and which have not. - The simplest solution may be to clean your cat's litter box daily in order to minimize your cat's opportunity to eat his stools.
+Before using either of these products, please check with your veterinarian. - Treat your dog's stools directly with an aversive taste by sprinkling them with cayenne pepper or a commercial product, such as "Bitter Apple."
+For this method to be effective, every stool your dog has access to must be treated in order for him to learn that eating stools results in unpleasant consequences.
+Otherwise, he may discriminate by odor, smelling which stools have been treated and which have not. - Any time your dog goes outside, he must be on a leash with you.
+If you see him about to ingest some stool, interrupt him by using a shake can (only for pets that aren't afraid of loud noises) then give him a toy to play with instead.
+Praise him for taking an interest in the toy. - The simplest solution may be to clean your yard daily in order to minimize your dog's opportunity to eat his stools. - To stop a dog from eating cat feces from a litter box, install a baby-gate in front of the litter box area.
+Your cat shouldn't have any trouble jumping over it, while most dogs won't make the attempt.
+Or, you could place the box in a closet or room where the door can be wedged open from both sides, so your cat has access, but your dog doesn't.
+Any type of environmental "booby-trap" to stop a dog from eating cat feces from a litter box must be attempted with caution because if it frightens your dog, it's likely to frighten your cat as well.